runeimp/ratio/README.md

 Ratio Calculator
 ================

-A simply <abbr title="JavaScript Database">JSDB</abbr> script to calculate the ratio of two numbers.
+A simple <abbr title="JavaScript Database">JSDB</abbr> script to calculate the ratio of two numbers.
 Such as the dimensions of an image or screen.

 Usage